 File Transfer requires the Agent Process to be running using .NET Core.

 For more information, refer to Web Remote.

-Only displayed for online devices.
+Only displayed for online devices and if the RDP option is turned ON in the Remote Control Tools section of your security level.
 Click the button to initiate a connection to the device using the Agent Browser.
 You will automatically be logged in to the Agent Browser.
 Once you are connected to the device, you will be presented with a list of actions you can perform on it.
 For further information, refer to Agent Browser tools.

 IMPORTANT A connection through the Agent Browser can only be initiated from Windows devices with a Managed Agent installed.
 OnDemand Agents and operating systems other than Windows do not have an Agent Browser.

 Click the button to resolve the alert.
 Once the alert is resolved, this action button will disappear, and an update will appear in the Timeline card.
 Refer to Timeline.

 Only displayed if no ticket has yet been created for the alert.
 When displayed, it allows you to create a new ticket if you have a PSA integration enabled.
 Once the ticket is created, the ticket number automatically appears in the Ticket field in the Overview card, the Ticket column in the Open Device Alerts card, and as an update in the Timeline card.
 Refer to Overview, Device Alerts, and Timeline for more details.

 Click the button to run a quick job against the device.
 Refer to Quick jobs - New UI.

 Only displayed if the IT Glue Integration is enabled.
 Refer to IT Glue Integration.

 Click the button to open the IT Glue pane on the right side of the page.
 Refer to IT Glue pane in Datto RMM.